-It's no wonder Moroccan-inspired floor cushions are a small space favorite.
-They are available in a wide range of sizes and shapes, which you can arrange into endless variations to create comfortable low profile seating.
-Larger cushions as shown here make beautiful daybeds.
-You can find cushions like these in a variety of styles and sizes on Urban Outfitters, Anthropologie, Etsy, and World Market for $40 to $500.Continue to 4 of 9 below.
+It's no wonder Moroccan-inspired floor cushions are a small-space favorite.
+They are available in a wide range of sizes and shapes, which you can arrange into endless variations to create comfortable low-profile seating.
+Larger cushions, as shown here, make great day beds.
+They are available in many styles and sizes from Urban Outfitters, Anthropologie, Etsy, and World Market at prices ranging from $40 to $500.Continue to 4 of 9 below.

 04 of 09

-It may cost a lot less to hack a daybed for sleeping or lounging using a twin-size IKEA MINNESUND mattresses.
-It costs $89.
-For some extra height, we suggest getting two.
-To make them look cute, cover with fabric and then stack.
+Create a daybed using a twin-size IKEA MINNESUND mattress, which costs $90.
+For some extra height, we suggest getting two and stacking them and covering with fabric.
 To prevent slipping, place the mattresses against a wall.
-Afterward, you can fake a backrest with pillows as shown.
+During the day, create a backrest with pillows, as shown.
 When it's time for bed, remove the decorative cushions and add bedding.Continue to 5 of 9 below.

 05 of 09

 You can find foam sleeping mats at most big box stores.
 Portable beds like these fold, so you stash them away until needed.
-Keep in mind some mats are built for better sleeping than others.
-For your comfort look for options that are at last three inches thick, 75-inches long and 30-inches wide like this one by Lucid Mattress.
-Anything less may feel more like yoga mat than a mattress.Continue to 6 of 9 below.
+Keep in mind some mats are better for sleeping than others.
+For your comfort look for options that are at last 3 inches thick, 75 inches long and 30 inches wide, such as this one by Lucid Mattress.
+Anything less may feel more like yoga mat than a sleeping mattress.Continue to 6 of 9 below.

 06 of 09

 If you're looking for a compact solution that rolls up for easy storage, a Thai massage mat checks both boxes.
 They're available in two mattress sizes—full or twin.
 Most styles are around 3.5 inches thick.